Back to the Tutorial list

 You know those makeup looks that just seem to be full of vibrant life?
 It's no magic trick, it's a dusting of blush that kicks things into the glow zone!
 Applied after bronzer but before highlighter, blush creates a radiant complexion that will enhance your beautiful features with sophisticated combinations of color, depth, light and shadow.
 Let's dive into all things blush!

-For fair skin tones, a light pinkish shade is preferable, with colors tending towards powder pink or apricot
+• For fair skin, a pinkish shade is preferable, with colours tending towards peach or apricot.

 Applying powder blush